Delphi-Data/delphi-semantic-layer-llm-benchmark/README.md

 ## Usage
 ### 1. Database setup
-First, in a Snowflake data warehouse, run the DDL in this repository to create the necessary tables (it is slightly modified from the [data.world DDL](https://github.com/datadotworld/cwd-benchmark-data/blob/main/ACME_Insurance/DDL/ACME_small.ddl) to remove primary/foreign keys since they will be defined in the semantic layer).
+First, in a Snowflake data warehouse, run [the DDL](https://github.com/Delphi-Data/delphi-semantic-layer-llm-benchmark/blob/main/ACME_small.ddl) from this repository to create the necessary tables (it is slightly modified from the [data.world DDL](https://github.com/datadotworld/cwd-benchmark-data/blob/main/ACME_Insurance/DDL/ACME_small.ddl) to remove primary/foreign keys since they will be defined in the semantic layer).

 Next, via your preferred method (such as the Snowflake UI), upload the relevant data files from https://github.com/datadotworld/cwd-benchmark-data/tree/main/ACME_Insurance/data to the tables you just created.

 ### 2. Semantic Layer setup (Cube)
 If you don't already have an account, sign up for Cube's free tier at https://cube.dev.

-Create a new project using your Snowflake credentials and the Cube schema contained in this repository.
+Create a new project using your Snowflake credentials and [the Cube schema](https://github.com/Delphi-Data/delphi-semantic-layer-llm-benchmark/tree/main/cube) contained in this repository.

 ### 3. Connect Delphi to Cube
 Sign up for the free tier of Delphi at https://app.delphihq.com.